Published: Tuesday 7 January 2025

 Related topics

-14 October 2025
+8 October 2025

-This practice resource provides a summary of key features of the Support at Home Program.
+This practice resource provides a summary of the End of Life Pathway under the new Support at Home Program.
 This document offers a summary of information drawn from resources provided by the Department of Health, Disability and Ageing.
-Please note that this content is general in nature and does not constitute legal or business advice.
-We strongly encourage individuals to seek their own independent legal and business advice regarding their own arrangements and to directly engage with the source resources to clarify the information provided.
+Please note that this content does not reflect the views of OTA, nor does it constitute legal or business advice.
+We strongly encourage individuals to seek their own independent legal and business advice regarding their own arrangements.